Triple alliance negotiations: Negotiations

-The Western powers were concerned about being drawn into a war with Germany triggered by unilateral actions taken by the USSR in the Baltics without a cause the West would consider justified.
-Therefore, the next proposal on 21 May still required an explicit threat to security of one of the signatories before any action is taken with respect to the third parties.
-This proposal was rejected by the Soviets on the next day as substantially the same as the previous one.
-From the perspective of USSR, the reluctance of the West to unambiguously guarantee the security of the Baltic states was an invitation for Hitler to attack Soviet Union through this door.
+The Western powers were concerned about being drawn into a war with Germany triggered by unilateral actions taken by the USSR in the Baltics without a cause that the West would consider justified.
+Therefore, the next proposal on 21 May still required an explicit threat to the security of one of the signatories before any action was taken with respect to third parties.
+This proposal was rejected by the Soviets the next day as substantially the same as the previous one.
+From the perspective of the USSR, the reluctance of the West to unambiguously guarantee the security of the Baltic states was an invitation for Hitler to attack the Soviet Union through this door.

-USSR correctly calculated that British and French will yield on Baltics due to their need of Soviet assistance in Poland and Romania.
-The new Western draft on 1 July agreed that all countries will have the same guarantee, but added to the list Holland, Switzerland, and Luxembourg.
-Arguing that the first two countries broke off the diplomatic relations with USSR, the Soviets proposed on 3 July to remove these countries from the list.
-Aт the same time, a concept of "indirect aggression" was introduced to counteract possible Fascist takeovers patterned on 1938 Austrian Anschluss referendum (this is how the events actually unfolded later in Bulgaria and Romania).
+The USSR correctly calculated that Britain and France would yield on the Baltic states due to their need for Soviet assistance in Poland and Romania.
+The new Western draft on 1 July agreed that all countries would have the same guarantee, but added Holland, Switzerland, and Luxembourg to the list.
+Arguing that the first two countries broke off diplomatic relations with the USSR, the Soviets proposed on 3 July to remove these countries from the list.
+At the same time, a concept of "indirect aggression" was introduced to counteract possible Fascist takeovers patterned on the 1938 Austrian Anschluss referendum (which is how the events actually unfolded later in Bulgaria and Romania).
 The issue of indirect aggression was met with understanding from Britain and France, although the exact definitions were being hammered out for weeks.

-On 17 July, the Soviet negotiators had learned that their assumption of a single agreement covering both a political and military issues is wrong, and the Anglo-French diplomats insist on signing the political agreement first, with negotiation on the military arrangements to follow.
-The military agreement was very important to the USSR due to its previous experience with Franco-Soviet Treaty of Mutual Assistance, signed in 1935, where France did not follow through on the promise to sign a related military convention.
-After objections, Britain and France agree with the position of USSR on 23 July.
-Molotov had suggested for the military negotiations to start immediately in Moscow.
+On 17 July, the Soviet negotiators learned that their assumption of a single agreement covering both political and military issues was wrong, and the Anglo-French diplomats insisted on signing the political agreement first, with negotiations on the military arrangements to follow.
+The military agreement was very important to the USSR due to its previous experience with the Franco-Soviet Treaty of Mutual Assistance, signed in 1935, where France did not follow through on the promise to sign a related military convention.
+After objections, Britain and France agreed with the position of the USSR on 23 July.
+Molotov had suggested that the military negotiations start immediately in Moscow.